MyOnlineStore/wiki-page-creator-action/README.md

   </p>
 </h1>
 <p align="center">
-  This repository provides a GitHub action to <strong>publish Wiki pages <i>with a provided markdown</i></strong> into the Wiki section of your GitHub repository.
+  This repository provides a GitHub action to <strong>publish Wiki pages</strong> into the Wiki section of your GitHub repository.
 </p>

+**Table of Contents**
 **Table of Contents**

   - [Common usage](#common-usage)